 You will notice the famous ‘cloth of tongues’, or ‘llengües’ fabric pattern everywhere in Mallorca.
-The bright craft and textile store and workshop Teixits Vicens, located at Can Berenguer,at the crossroads between Pollensa and Port de Pollensa, is one of three Mallorcan companies continuing the tradition of producing this distinctive cloth.
+The bright craft and textile store and workshop Teixits Vicens, located at Can Berenguer,at the crossroads between Pollença and Port de Pollença, is one of three Mallorcan companies continuing the tradition of producing this distinctive cloth.

-The Vicenç family have been running their highly successful business in Pollensa for more than 160 years, and welcome visitors to their workshop before three o’clock on weekdays.
+The Vicenç family have been running their highly successful business in Pollença for more than 160 years, and welcome visitors to their workshop before three o’clock on weekdays.

-The place to source high-quality Mallorcan leather shoes direct from the factory is Expo-pell, situated at Carrer Temple, 5 in the centre of Pollensa town.
+The place to source high-quality Mallorcan leather shoes direct from the factory is Expo-pell, situated at Carrer Temple, 5 in the centre of Pollença town.

-Soak up Pollensa’s special atmosphere at the regular Sunday morning market, when the Plaça Major and surrounding streets are awash with colour.
+Soak up Pollença’s special atmosphere at the regular Sunday morning market, when the Plaça Major and surrounding streets are awash with colour.

-Witness the elegant architectural features of the evocative Convent of Santo Domingo de Pollensa, beautifully rendered in sandstone.
-Erected in the early seventeenth century, the Santo Domingo convent is free to visit, and contains currently holds the Museum of Pollensa, as well as various artist exhibits within its hushed, ancient walls.
+Witness the elegant architectural features of the evocative Convent of Santo Domingo de Pollença, beautifully rendered in sandstone.
+Erected in the early seventeenth century, the Santo Domingo convent is free to visit, and contains currently holds the Museum of Pollença, as well as various artist exhibits within its hushed, ancient walls.

-Pollensa’s main square is lined with eateries and bars, with outdoor tables where you can take in the town’s relaxed ambience.
-Restaurants of note around the town include Can Costa, Clivia, Cantonet, and La Font del Gall.
+Pollença’s main square is lined with eateries and bars, with outdoor tables where you can take in the town’s relaxed ambience.
+Restaurants of note around the town include La Braseria, Can Costa, Clivia, Cantonet, and La Font del Gall.
 Out of town, restaurant 365 at the Son Brull Hotel & Spa uses organic produce grown on the estate.

-Dishes on the menu in this fine-dining hotel restaurant are described simply, giving little hint at the skills that go into creating this healthy cuisine that’s rooted in tradition. […] 365 Son Brull Restaurant in Pollensa
+Simple dish descriptions on the menu give little hint of the skills involved in this healthy and creative cuisine that’s rooted in tradition. […] 365 Son Brull Restaurant in Pollensa

 Ancient townhouse Hotel Son Sant Jordi offers exquisitely furnished rooms, and a warm, friendly family-run ambiance.
 Its large courtyard garden, full of fruit trees and complete with a swimming pool, is a real gem of a surprise, offering a delightful escape from the crowds of the main square, a mere few minutes’ stroll away.